 How Do You Personally Interact With the Platform?

-When picking a social media for you to start with – look at your own user experience.
+When picking a network for you to start with – look at your own user experience.
 What do you use each network for?
-Is there a particular social media channel most aligned with your blog?
+Is there a particular channel most aligned with your blog?
 Where do you go to read new blog posts – or keep up to date with your favourite bloggers?
 Do you prefer the text updates that Twitter thrives on or the candid videos of Instagram Stories?

 Here is where you want to create a ‘journey’ of sorts: that follows your content through your various social media networks for exclusively-tailored pieces of information.
 Don’t re-post your Instagram photos to Twitter, or if you do – re-jig the caption and optimise it for that network.
 Post content that’s specialised for each platform so that your followers are inclined to follow you from Twitter to Instagram to Pinterest and so on, so forth.